Huayna Capac

 Huayna Capac (/ˈwaɪnə ˈkæpæk/ WY-nə-_-KAP-ak; Wayna Qhapaq /quz/ lit. 'the young generous one'; /es/; before 1493 – 1527) was the eleventh Sapa Inca of Tawantinsuyu, the Inca Empire.
 He was the son of and successor to Túpac Inca Yupanqui, the sixth Sapa Inca of the Hanan dynasty, and eleventh of the Inca civilization.
 He was born in Tumipampa and tutored to become Sapa Inca from a young age.

 Tawantinsuyu reached its greatest extent under Huayna Capac, as he expanded the empire's borders south along the Chilean coast, and north through what is now Ecuador and southern Colombia.
 According to the priest Juan de Velasco he absorbed the Quito Confederation into his empire by marrying Queen Paccha Duchicela, halting a long protracted war.
 Huayna Capac founded the city Atuntaqui and developed the city Cochabamba as an agriculture and administrative center.
 The Sapa Inca greatly expanded the Inca road system and had many qullqa (storehouses) built.

-Huayna Capac died in 1527, likely from a European disease introduced to the Americas by the Spaniards.
+Huayna Capac died in 1527, possibly from a European disease introduced to the Americas by the Spaniards.
 The death of him and his eldest son Ninan Cuyochi sparked the Inca Civil War, in which his sons Huáscar and Atahualpa fought over succession as the next Sapa Inca.
 Tawantinsuyu fell to Spanish conquests shortly after Atahualpa's victory.